Top of page

 Lymph travels through tubes called lymphatic vessels.
 Tiny lymphatic vessels in your tissues join to form gradually larger and larger lymphatic vessels, a bit like streams flowing into rivers.
 They eventually drain into large vessels called lymphatic ducts.

-Lymph is not pumped around your body by your heart.
-Instead, it is pushed along when your lymphatic vessels are squeezed by your muscles, and by gravity if the vessels are above your heart.
-There are also muscle cells in the walls of the lymphatic vessels that help squeeze the lymph along.
+Lymph from the lymphatic ducts empties into large veins near your heart to enter your bloodstream.
+This removes excess fluid from around your body.
+Lymph is pushed along when your lymphatic vessels are squeezed by your muscles, and by gravity if the vessels are above your heart.
 One-way valves inside the vessels stop the lymph flowing backwards.

 Back to top